ubernostrum/django-flashpolicies/docs/views.rst

 .. function:: no_access(request)

-   A Flash cross-domain policy which permits no access of any kind, via a meta-policy declaration disallowing all policy files.
+   Serves a cross-domain policy which permits no access of any kind, via a meta-policy declaration disallowing all policy files.

    Note that this view, if used, must be the master policy for the